EiA2030/ERA_ltes/README.md

-# ERA LTEs Analysis Repository
+# Long-term Experiments in Agronomy Dataset & Analysis: Part of the ERA data ecosystem

 Welcome to the **ERA LTEs Analysis Repository**, part of the Excellence in Agronomy Initiative (EiA).
 This repository contains R code and a vignette for analyzing the performance of long-term agronomic experiments (LTEs).
 The primary focus is on integrating climate data to explore the impact of climate on experimental outcomes, such as yield and economic performance.